jupyterlab/frontends-team-compass/docs/triage-process.md

 An issue that is **ready** can be picked up and worked on with high confidence that we will accept it into the project.

+# Triage process summary checklist

+- [ ] Read the item
+- [ ] Search the existing issues and mark it as a duplicate if necessary
+- [ ] If additional information is required, add a comment requesting it
+- [ ] If the item is ready to be worked on, assign it to a milestone
+- [ ] Apply appropriate labels to the item (see examples below)

 # Definition of ready

 **All requested information, where applicable, is provided.** From the templates in JupyterLab’s issues: